ukrwebprom/websocket-chat/README.md

 ## How it works

 WebSocket Chat does not create user accounts.
-Instead, Chat uses Google Account authentication, so you'll need to Log In first.
+Instead, the chat uses Google Authentication, so you'll need to Log In first.

 ![Enter chat](./assets/mainpage.png)

-На следующем шаге откроется страница создания нового репозитория. Заполни поле его имени, убедись что репозиторий публичный, после чего нажми кнопку `«Create repository from template»`.
+WebSocket Chat does not have a common space for all participants.
+Instead, you can create a chat room and invite other members to it.
+Each room has an ID.
+When you create a room, you get an ID that you need to share with other meeting participants.

 ![Creating repo from a template step 2](./assets/template-step-2.png)